koduri-bit/countries/README.md

 **Desktop width targeted at 1440 and Mobile width targeted at 375.**

-**No class based js files written for any react components.
+**No class based js files written for any react components nor used class based life cycle methods.
 For class based type I will be doing another project and update in here with the link**

+**You may not see optimization techniques like `React Lazy` , `useCallBack` , `useMemo` nor `React memo` usage .
+For these I would be ding another project**

 **This project details.**